 Internships and jobs are a great way to build on your education!
 What good is a college education if it doesn’t land you a job?
 Find lots of helpful free advice about discovering the right job for your skills in this section.

-Fastweb, although known more for its scholarship matching service, also offers job advice and internship matching by industry as well as location.
-Additionally, Part-Time student focused jobs are also matched to Fastweb students.
+Fastweb, although known for its scholarship matching service, also offers job advice and internship matching by industry as well as location.
+Fastweb’s Internship Directory is a comprehensive resource for reviewing opportunities and finding the right internship.

 Considering a job while in school is an important decision.
 A job can help you pay for college but can it also hurt financial aid chances.
 Fastweb reviews how a job can affect financial aid.
 Review the latest in Fastweb’s, Financial Aid Questions: Work in College or Go Full-Time?